One of the most popular standardized exams in

 essential academic areas like English, Mathematics, Reading, and Science.

-To students planning to study overseas,
+To students planning to study overseas, particularly in the USA, the ACT is

-applications.
-It tests critical thinking, problem solving skills and college
+thinking, problem solving skills and college level academic readiness.

-This is a complete guide to the ACT exam
+This is a complete guide to the ACT exam covering its purpose, the pattern of

-covering its purpose, the pattern of the exam, its eligibility, its scoring system
+the exam, its eligibility, its scoring system and tips of preparation.

 What is the ACT Exam?

-ACT is a standardized exam, which is
+ACT is a standardized exam, which

-mainly used in undergraduate admissions in the United States, and some other
+is mainly used in undergraduate admissions in the United States, and some other

 nations.
 It was conducted in 1959, and since then the exam has become one of